Thaden School students get OK to put art in downtown Bentonville intersection

 Junior Noelle Wilkinson said the project shows the need for some sort of tactical urbanism policy downtown or in the city.

-Tactical urbanism projects share a goal of using low-cost materials to experiment with and gather input on potential street design changes, according to TacticalUrbanismGuide.com.
+Tactical urbanism projects share a goal of using low-cost material to experiment with and gather input on potential street design changes, according to TacticalUrbanismGuide.com.

 "Projects like this are great," she said.
 "They are low cost, they're temporary and they can create change in the community."

-Students painted the crosswalks and stop bars at the intersection on March 5, but could not put in the artwork until council approval, Slaton said.
+Students painted the crosswalks and stop bars at the intersection March 5 but couldn't put in the artwork until council approval, Slaton said.

 The Eighth and Main streets intersection marks the northwest corner of the Thaden campus and separates the school from Heroes Coffee and Crepes Paulette, two popular after-school destinations, Slaton said.
 The intersection with a four-way stop lacks pedestrian infrastructure and signs, creating a dangerous environment, Slaton said.
 The students' plan came from an urban studies class Slaton teaches.